tensorflow/io/tensorflow_io/ignite/README.md

 ### Distributed File System

-In addition to database functionality Apache Ignite provides a distributed file system called [IGFS](https://ignite.apache.org/features/igfs.html).
+In addition to database functionality, Apache Ignite provides a distributed file system called [IGFS](https://ignite.apache.org/features/igfs.html).
 IGFS delivers a similar functionality to Hadoop HDFS, but only in-memory.
 In fact, in addition to its own APIs, IGFS implements Hadoop FileSystem API and can be